TysonStanley/tysonstanley.github.io/assets/RMD/2019-11-13-learned_tidyfast.md

 situations that call for it without changing the overall workflow or changing the data grammar that is used.

-Miscellaneous Notes
+Miscelaneous Notes
 ------------------

 Any general workflow should include *safe-guards*.
 This is particularly necessary when you are using a syntax you are less familiar with.
 These safe-guards can be:

 -   including simple tests (e.g. `assertthat`) in your scripts that make sure things are working
 -   using data approaches like nesting to keep analyses and cleaning within groups